Radical Optimism: Commercial performance

-Radical Optimism debuted at number 1 on the UK Albums Chart with 46,300 units, marking the best opening week for a British female artist since Adele's 30 in November 2021.
-It marked her first number 1 debut and her second number 1 album overall.
-Following Lipa's performance at the 2024 Glastonbury Festival, Radical Optimism returned to the Top 10 of the UK Albums Chart at number 3, selling an additional 9,300 copies that week, while her other two studio albums Future Nostalgia (2020) and Dua Lipa (2017) placed at numbers 8 and 10, respectively.
+Radical Optimism debuted at number one on the UK Albums Chart with 46,300 album-equivalent units, dethroning Taylor Swift and her album, The Tortured Poets Department, from the top spot and marking the best opening week for a British female artist since Adele's 30 in November 2021.
+It marked her first number one debut and her second number one album overall.
+Following Lipa's performance at the 2024 Glastonbury Festival, Radical Optimism returned to the top 10 of the UK Albums Chart at number three, selling an additional 9,300 copies that week, while her other two studio albums Future Nostalgia (2020) and Dua Lipa (2017) placed at numbers eight and 10, respectively.
 On 19 July 2024, the album was certified Gold by the BPI for selling 100,000 units in the country.

-In the United States, Radical Optimism debuted at number 2 on the Billboard 200 (hindered by Taylor Swift's The Tortured Poets Department), with 83,000 equivalent units sold on its opening week, consisting of 51,500 pure album sales.
-With this feat, it became Lipa's highest-charting album in the country, surpassing the number 3 peak of her previous LP Future Nostalgia.
+In the United States, Radical Optimism debuted at number two on the Billboard 200 (hindered by Taylor Swift's The Tortured Poets Department), with 83,000 equivalent units sold on its opening week, consisting of 51,500 pure album sales.
+With this feat, it became Lipa's highest-charting album in the country, surpassing the number three peak of her previous LP Future Nostalgia.
 It was also the top-selling album in pure sales that week and marked Lipa's highest first week overall units.
 In its second week on the chart, Radical Optimism fell nineteen places to number 21, selling an additional 23,000 copies, a 70% decline from its first week sales performance.
 In total, the album spent fifteen weeks on the Billboard 200, Lipa's shortest stay for any of her albums.

-In France, the album debuted at number 1 on the SNEP Albums Chart, recording 19,501 units sold in its first week of release.
-Radical Optimism became Lipa's first French number 1 album and has since been certified Platinum in the country.
-Likewise, Radical Optimism debuted atop the Austrian Albums Chart and marked Lipa's first album to reach the summit in Austria.
-In the Netherlands, the album debuted atop the Dutch Album Top 100, becoming Lipa's second Dutch number 1 album after Future Nostalgia topped the chart in 2021.

-Radical Optimism debuted at number 1 on the Spanish Albums Chart in Spain, becoming the singer's second album to reach the summit in the country, and was later awarded a Gold certification by PROMUSICAE.
-Across Europe, the album also peaked at number 1 in Croatia, Hungary, Poland, Portugal, and Wallonia, while debuting in the Top 10 in others.
-On 16 June 2024, Radical Optimism surpassed one billion streams on Spotify, becoming her third album to do so, and currently has two billion streams on the platform as of May 2025.
+In France, the album debuted at number one on the SNEP Albums Chart, recording 19,501 units sold in its first week of release.
+Radical Optimism became Lipa's first French number one album and has since been certified Platinum in the country.
+Likewise, Radical Optimism debuted atop the Austrian Albums Chart and marked Lipa's first album to reach the summit in the country.
+In the Netherlands, the album debuted atop the Dutch Album Top 100, becoming Lipa's second Dutch number one album after Future Nostalgia topped the chart in 2021.
+In Spain, the album debuted at number one on the Spanish Albums Chart, becoming the singer's second album to reach the summit in the country, and was later awarded a Gold certification by PROMUSICAE.
+Across Europe, the album also peaked at number one in Croatia, Hungary, Poland, Portugal, and Wallonia.
+On 16 June 2024, Radical Optimism surpassed one billion streams on Spotify, becoming her third album to do so.